• Skip to main content

 If given the choice, I prefer MK-4, the animal form of Vitamin K2 over MK-7, the form of K2 from bacterial fermentation.

 This is similar to the widespread issue of synthetic vitamin C supplements.
-Incidentally, folic acid is synthetic too (you really want folate).
+Incidentally, folic acid is synthetic too (you want folate).

 It is not the same MK-4 as found in grass-fed butter oil, eggs, goose liver, gouda cheese, or pastured emu oil.